Ed Barber: Background

 Barber was born in Halifax, West Yorkshire, England.

 Career

 Barber has previously played for the Western Suburbs Rosellas, Dewsbury Rams and the Swinton Lions.

+Halifax Panthers (rejoin)

+It was reported that he had rejoined Halifax Panthers in the RFL Championship for the remainder of the 2024 season.

 Controversies

-On 30th July 2020, Barber posted a tweet about new lockdown restrictions, leading to the RFL asking him for an explanation.
+On 30 July 2020, Barber posted a tweet about new lockdown restrictions, leading to the RFL asking him for an explanation.